-Historically Yours: The St. Louis fire of 1849
+HISTORICALLY YOURS: The St. Louis fire of 1849

 After the fire, a new building code was created to help prevent another such disaster.
 New structures were required to be built of stone or brick.
 An extensive new water and sewage system was also started.

 Elizabeth Davis was born and raised in Cooper County, Missouri, and has written HISTORICALLY YOURS for the Boonville Daily News for over ten years.
-She has covered the Civil War, US history, and Cooper County history.
-In celebration of Missouri’s upcoming Bicentennial, she has syndicated her column statewide and encourages readers all over the Show Me State to submit topic suggestions for future columns to HistoricallyYours.davis@gmail.com
+She has covered the War Between the States, U.S. history, and Cooper County history.
+In celebration of Missouri’s upcoming Bicentennial, she has syndicated her column statewide and encourages readers all over the Show Me State to submit topic suggestions for future columns to HistoricallyYours.davis@gmail.com.